Is There Life After the SQE?

 Who we are and why it matters

-We are OSCEsmart – a training provider for the existing UK bar exam known as Qualified Lawyer Transfer Scheme (QLTS) which is an alternative route for foreign qualified lawyers to qualify in England and Wales.
+We are the Academy of Smart Lawyers – a training provider for the existing UK bar exam known as Qualified Lawyer Transfer Scheme (QLTS) which is an alternative route for foreign qualified lawyers to qualify in England and Wales.
 The structure of our course is determined by the structure of the QLTS, and the latter consists of two parts – QLTS MCT (Multiple Choice Test, equivalent to SQE1) and QLTS OSCE (Objective Structured Clinical Examination based on oral and written simulations, equivalent to SQE2).
-Focusing on the QLTS OSCE, OSCEsmart preparation course offers QLTS candidates individual training via mock stations.
+Focusing on the QLTS OSCE, our preparation course offers QLTS candidates individual training via mock stations.

-One of the authors of this article founded OSCEsmart upon completion of LPC and eventually qualifying via the QLTS.
+One of the authors of this article founded the Academy of Smart Lawyers (OSCEsmart) upon completion of LPC and eventually qualifying via the QLTS.
 This educational and professional experience opens a unique perspective on both routes, save for the QLTS MCT from which LPC graduates are exempt.
 It also allows to draw certain parallels between the QLTS OSCE and the SQE.

 Arguments against the SQE